 - 2 scoops hemp or pea protein powder

-- Gradually add 400-500ml boiling water until thick.
+Gradually stir in 400-500ml boiling water until thick.

-- Use an ice cream scoop, or large dessert spoon to create about 20 balls on the baking tray.
+Use an ice cream scoop or large dessert spoon to create about 20 balls on the baking tray.

 Allow to cool completely.